Homogeneous Fibrations over Curves: Elementary Obstructions and Universal Torsors

 \proof

-By \cite{BLR} p.
-231 Theorem 1 and Proposition 2 and condition (3) of the Hypothesis, $\Pic_{X/C}$ is formally \'etale over $C$.
+By \cite[p.
+231 Thm.
+1 and Prop.
+2]{BLR} and condition (3) of the Hypothesis, $\Pic_{X/C}$ is formally \'etale over $C$.
 Since $\Pic_{X/C}$ is of locally finite type over $C$, it is \'etale over $C$.
-Together with condition (2), $\Pic_{X/C}$ is finite \'etale over $C$.
+Together with condition (2), each irreducible component of $\Pic_{X/C}$ is finite \'etale over $C$.

 Let $\eta$ be the generic point of $C$.
 The geometric generic fiber $\Pic_{X/C}(\overline{\eta})$ is isomorphic to a constant group scheme with coefficient group $\Z^r$.
 Indeed, the dimension of each connected component of $\Pic_{X_{\overline{\eta}}/\overline{\eta}}$ is zero by the vanishing of $R^1\pi_*\O_{X}$.
-Hence $\Pic_{X_{\overline{\eta}}/\overline{\eta}}$ is the Neron-Severi group, which is of finite type by the Theorem of the Base in SGA6 \cite[XIII, 5.1]{SGA6}.
+Hence $\Pic_{X_{\overline{\eta}}/\overline{\eta}}$ is the Neron-Severi group, which is finitely generated by the theorem of the base change \cite[XIII, 5.1]{SGA6}.
 The torsion-freeness follows from the fact that every torsion lines bundles gives an unramified cyclic cover and the simple connectedness of the geometric generic fiber.

 Now we may choose a basis of constant sections of the group scheme $\Pic_{X_{\overline{\eta}}/\overline{\eta}}$, denoted by $v_1,\dots,v_r$.
 The section $v_1$ dominates a connected component of $\Pic_{X/C}$, say $B_1$.
 After taking the finite \'etale base change to $B_1$, $\Pic_{X/C}\times_C B_1$ is a $B_1$-group scheme equipped with a canonical section.
 We may take further finite \'etale base changes to get a $B$-group scheme with $r$ canonical sections.
 The sections induce a natural map $\Z^r\times_C B\rightarrow \Pic_{X/C}\times_C B$ between $B$-group schemes.
 The map is dominant by checking over the geometric generic fiber.
 Thus each connected component of $\Pic_{X/C}\times_C B$ is dominated by $B$ and finite \'etale over $B$.
 In particular each component is isomorphic to $B$.
-This implies that after taking the finite \'etale base change to $B$, $\Pic_{X/C}$ becomes a torsion-free constant group scheme of finite type.
+This implies that after taking the finite \'etale base change to $B$, $\Pic_{X/C}$ becomes a torsion-free finitely generated constant group scheme.
 Hence by definition, it is isotrivial.

-Recall that there is an anti-equivalence between the category of isotrivial twisted constant $C$-group schemes of finite type and the category of isotrivial $C$-group schemes of multiplicative type via the following functors, cf. SGAIII \cite[X, 5.1, 5.6, 5.9]{SGA3}.
+Recall that there is an anti-equivalence between the category of finitely generated isotrivial twisted constant $C$-group schemes and the category of isotrivial finite type $C$-group schemes of multiplicative type via the following functors, c.f., \cite[X, 5.1, 5.6, 5.9]{SGA3}.